SGT LUIS ROSA-VALENTIN

 Luis enjoys spending time with his two young daughters.
 Before his injuries he was interested in anything military related and had been since he was a young boy.
 Growing up in a military family, Luis moved from base to base as his dad’s orders changed: living in Germany and then returning stateside to complete his middle and high school years at Ft.
 Meade in Maryland.

 A fan of UFC (Ultimate Fighting Championship), SGT Rosa-Valentin enjoys watching the fights both in person and on television.
 He enjoyed sky diving pre-injury and looks forward to obtaining his sky diving certification in the future.
+Since receiving his HFOT home, he has taken an interest in hunting.

 When asked if there was anything he would like to say to those who have made this specially adapted home possible SGT Rosa-Valentin replied, “Freedom is not free… don’t forget the fallen Soldiers and please, don’t forget the Soldiers who return from war.
 Thank you Homes For Our Troops for this gift… this home will give me back my freedom.”